Medical Imaging Lab Setup

 Key Functions of a Medical Imaging Laboratory

-• Clinical Diagnostics: Non-invasive visualization for disease detection, monitoring, and treatment planning.
+• Clinical Diagnostics: Non-invasive visualisation of disease detection, monitoring and treatment planning.

-• Research: Studying anatomy, physiology, disease mechanisms, and new imaging modalities.
+• Research: An anatomy, physiology, disease pathophysiology and emerging methods of imaging.

 • Industrial Quality Control: Inspecting materials and products for defects or compliance.

-• Education: Training students and professionals in imaging techniques and interpretation.
+• Education: Training of the students and professionals on imaging techniques and interpretation.

 Planning Your Medical Imaging Lab